Security Screens vs. Home Security Systems

-Home security systems are a great way to be alerted to suspicious behaviour around your home.
-They can act as a deterrent to burglars with the sound of an alarm, and can alert you to an intruder in your home.
+Home security systems are great for alerting you to suspicious behaviour around your home.
+Plus, an alarm will alert you or your neighbours to an intruder in your home.
 They often give homeowners the peace of mind that their home is secure with a digital passcode.
 However, these systems can have their drawbacks.

-Both security screens and security systems have their merits and drawbacks.
-Because of this, having a combination of the two can be one of the best way to protect your home.
+Both security screens and home security systems have their merits and drawbacks.
+To ensure you get the best of worlds, we highly recommend combining both systems to protect your home.
 For example, window screen alarm sensors can easily be fitted to your security window screens, doubling your chances of preventing unlawful entry with intent.

-If you’re looking for reliable home security options for windows and doors, fill out the quote request on our website, contact an Amplimesh security screen expert, for a free measure and quote.
-Get your free measure and quote today by calling us on 1800 267 546 and upgrade your house security system today.
+If you’re looking for reliable home security solutions for windows and doors, fill out the quote request on our website, contact an Amplimesh security screen expert for a free measure and quote or call us on 1800 267 546 and upgrade your house security system today.